JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/theory.md

 ```math
 \text{output}(i_0,j_0,c_0) = l\left(\sum_{c=1}^C\sum_{i=-a}^{a}\sum_{j=-b}^b \Big( K_{c_0}(i,j,c) \text{input}(i_0+i,j_0+j,c) + b(c)\Big)\right).
 ```
 After the linear operation inside, an activation function ``l`` is applied.
-Without it, the whole network would a product of linear function and therefore linear function (written in a very complicated form).
+Without it, the whole network would a product of linear function and, therefore, linear function (written in a complicated form).

 The natural question is the interpretation of the linear operator and the number of parameters:
 - The kernel matrix ``K`` contains ``(2a+1)(2b+1)C_1C_2`` parameters.
 What does it mean?
 First, there is a separate kernel for each output channels.
 Second, the kernel also averages (more precisely, computes a linear combination) over all input channels.
 However, the coefficients of this linear combination do not depend on the position ``(i_0,j_0)``.